cubing/cubing.js/docs/cubing/README.md

 ## Style Guidelines

-- Technical references (ie, references to files, projects and tools) should be formatted as follows:
+- Technical references (ie, references to files, projects and tools) should be formatted using backticks ("`"), as follows:
-  - Use backticks \` when there is no accompanying link (eg, "`cubing.js` is a project which aims to...")
+  - "`cubing.js` is a project which aims to...
-  - Omit backticks when there is an accompanying link (eg, "Make sure you have [node](https://nodejs.org/en/) installed before...")
-  - Reasoning: Universal use of backticks disguises links, leading to confusing navigation
 - Draft documentation should include the following disclaimer at the top of the document:
-  - *NB: This information is still in draft form, and should not be relied upon to inform usage of or contribution to `cubing.js`.*
+  - *NB: This information is still in draft form.
+Do not rely on it to use or contribute to `cubing.js`.*

 ## Tooling (TBD)